 PlayStation 5 and PS5 Digital Edition vs. Xbox Series X and Xbox Series S

-The stage is set, the battle lines are drawn, it’s high noon and the pistols are out – however you want to frame it, Microsoft and Sony are both launching their next-generation consoles soon.
+The stage is set, the battle lines are drawn, it’s high noon and the pistols are out – however you want to frame it, Microsoft and Sony have both just launched their next-generation consoles.
 But which one is best for you?
 New Atlas compares the specs, features, hardware and games of the PlayStation 5, PlayStation 5 Digital Edition, Xbox Series S and Xbox Series X.

 Microsoft and Sony have pitted their Xboxes and PlayStations against each other for generations now – almost 20 years.
 Power-wise, the differences are usually minimal, but things like exclusive games, online services and backwards compatibility can make or break a console.